Skip to Main Content

 Login credentials are more valuable than ever and are increasingly easy to compromise.
 Over 90% of breaches today involve compromised usernames and passwords.

-Two-factor authentication enhances the security of your account by using a secondary device to verify your identity.
+Multi-factor authentication enhances the security of your account by using a secondary device to verify your identity.
 This prevents anyone but you from accessing your account, even if they know your password.

 The following applications are being protected by Duo: